-An unrelated trade or business does not include a qualified public entertainment activity.
-A public entertainment
+An unrelated trade or business doesn’t include a qualified public entertainment activity.
+A public entertainment activity

-activity is one traditionally conducted at a fair or exposition promoting agriculture and education, including any activity
+is one traditionally conducted at a fair or exposition promoting agriculture and education, including any activity whose purpose

-whose purpose is designed to attract the public to fairs or expositions or to promote the breeding of animals or the development
+is designed to attract the public to fairs or expositions or to promote the breeding of animals or the development of products

 A qualified public entertainment activity is one conducted by a qualifying organization: